MohamedAlaaAli/Play-around/README.md

 $${\color{blue}Complexity:\space\color{blue}time\space\color{blue}O(n),\space\color{blue}Space\space\color{blue}O(1)}$$

-5.## Are we done right now ?
-Well, We have not thaught about mathmatics yet ! the golden rectange and the golden ratio :smiling_imp: :
+## 5.Are we done right now ?
+Well, We have not thaught about mathmatics yet !
+the golden rectange and the golden ratio :smiling_imp: :